Next Open Day

-What to expect at our Open Days
+What can you expect at an Imperial Open Day?

 Events you'll need to register for in advance

-Subject Sessions
+Subject sessions

-You can register to attend a Subject Session when you book your Open Day place.
-Spaces are limited, so unfortunately, your guests can’t join you at Subject Sessions.
+You can register to attend a Subject session when you book your Open Day place.
+Spaces are limited, so unfortunately, your guests can’t join you at Subject sessions.

-Subject Sessions normally last between 60 and 90 minutes and take place in a lecture hall or the department’s building on campus.
-At a Subject Session, you can hear presentations from academic staff, get detailed information about the courses available and learn more about how to apply.
+Subject sessions normally last between 60 and 90 minutes and take place in a lecture hall or the department’s building on campus.
+At a Subject session, you can hear presentations from academic staff, get detailed information about the courses available and learn more about how to apply.

 Drop-in events and fairs

-Subject and Student Life Fairs
+Subject and Student life fairs

 This is where you can ask questions and find out more about our departments and meet staff from our student services including: